BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: Discovery of multiple broad emission line regions

-For further analysis of the high-resolution spectra we perform a multi-component Gaussian fitting.
-Specifically, we include a narrow Gaussian for \hb, \oiiill, \oiop, \ha, \niill.
+For further analysis, we performed a multi-component Gaussian fitting of the high-resolution spectra, assuming that the broad emission components stem from three massive, accreting black holes.
+We included a narrow Gaussian for \hb, \oiiill, \oiop, \ha, \niill.
 We do not fit \siid\ because the lines are close to the detector gap in a region of elevated noise.
 The intensity ratio of the \oiii\ doublet is fixed to [O~{\sc{iii}}]$_{\lambda5007}$/[O~{\sc{iii}}]$_{\lambda4959}=2.98$, as given by the Einstein coefficients of the two levels; similarly, the intensity ratio of the [N~{\sc{ii}}] doublet is fixed to [N~{\sc{ii}}]$_{\lambda6584}$/[N~{\sc{ii}}]$_{\lambda6548}=2.94$ \citep[e.g.][]{Osterbrock06}.
 The narrow line emission is assumed to trace the interstellar medium in \tar.
-We tie the line centroids and line widths separately for [O~{\sc{iii}}]+H$\beta$ and for H$\alpha$+[N~{\sc{ii}}].
+We tied the line centroids and line widths separately for [O~{\sc{iii}}]+H$\beta$ and for H$\alpha$+[N~{\sc{ii}}].
 These groups of lines are close enough in wavelength to not expect significant differences in the instrument line-spread function \citep[LSF; see][]{Jakobsen22}.
-We also include a linear polynomial to account for any continuum emission.
-To model the BLRs in \tar, we include two broad Gaussians for \ha\ and \hb\ for the spectrum extracted from the central region (Fig.~\ref{f:overview}, orange aperture), and one broad Gaussian for the spectrum from the North-West (pink aperture).
+We also included a linear polynomial to account for any continuum emission.
+To model the BLRs in \tar, we included two broad Gaussians for \ha\ and \hb\ for the spectrum extracted from the central region (Fig.~\ref{f:overview}, orange aperture), and one broad Gaussian for the spectrum from the north-west (pink aperture).
 In both cases, the relative velocities and line widths are tied between \ha\ and \hb.
 The best-fit emission line fluxes are listed in Table~\ref{t:fluxes_fiducial}.
-We highlight that the integrated flux ratio of the two broad \ha\ components in the center is about 0.2.
-This is different from results for double-Gaussian fits which have been performed for some high$-z$ AGN with symmetric broad components, which typically yield values around 0.5 and indicate a non-Gaussian shape of the BLR \citep{DEugenio25a, DEugenio25b}.
+We highlight that the integrated flux ratio of the two broad \ha\ components in the centre is about 0.2.
+This is different from results for double-Gaussian fits which have been performed for some high-$z$ AGNs with symmetric broad components, which typically yield values around 0.5 and indicate a non-Gaussian shape of the BLR \citep{DEugenio25a, DEugenio25b}.
+In general, non-Gaussian BLR shapes have been observed for a few high $S/N$, high-$z$ AGNs \citep[e.g.][]{DEugenio25b, Rusakov25, Torralba25} and more frequently for AGNs in the nearby Universe (e.g.~\citealp{Kollatschny11, Kollatschny13}, and references therein; see also~\citealp{Ji25b}).
+For the case of \tar\ the Gaussian decomposition provides an adequate fit to the data, as evidenced by the small and regular residuals (Fig.~\ref{f:overview}, right panels).
+However, it is possible that higher $S/N$ or higher spectral resolution data could reveal deviations from Gaussian shapes.
+A systematic investigation of the BLR shapes and possible parametrisations for the full BlackTHUNDER sample will be presented in a forthcoming work.

 We note the velocity offsets of the three broad components with respect to the central narrow \ha\ emission from our fits.
 For the primary broad \ha\ component and the secondary broad \ha\ component we find velocity offsets of $\Delta v=110$ and $\Delta v=228$~km/s, respectively, while the third, off-nuclear broad \ha\ component has a velocity offset of only $\Delta v=3$~km/s (or $\Delta v=10$~km/s with respect to the narrow \ha\ component at the off-nuclear position).